 - members: $5 (ages 12+) and $3 (ages 6–11)

-Come celebrate the first harvest of the new year with Shaver’s Creek in late March!
+We welcome you to join us to celebrate the first harvest of the new year with Shaver’s Creek!
 Since 1984 we have hosted our Maple Harvest Festival and Pancake Breakfast to help people learn about the maple sugaring process — both in colonial times and the present day.
-At the festival you can:

 - learn how to identify and tap sugar maple trees and visit the Sugar Shack to see sap transformed into syrup